 People with profound hearing loss often communicate by using sign language.
 American Sign Language (ASL) is the most common version in the United States.
 Other forms include Signed English, Signing Exact English, and Cued Speech.

-Treatment in Children
+Treatment in children:

 In addition to having any cause treated and hearing aids provided, children with hearing loss require support of language development with appropriate therapy.
 Because children must be able to hear language to learn it spontaneously, most deaf children develop language only with special training.
 Ideally, this training begins as soon as the hearing loss is identified.
 An exception would be a deaf child growing up with deaf parents who are fluent sign language users.
 Deaf infants also need a way to communicate before they learn to speak.
 For example, a sign language that is tailored to infants can provide a foundation for later development of spoken language if a cochlear implant is not available.
-However, for children, there is no substitute for access to the sounds of speech (phonemes) to enable an integration of acoustic inputs in generating a refined and nuanced understanding of speech and language.
+However, for children, there is no substitute for access to the sounds of speech (phonemes) to enable a refined and nuanced understanding of speech and language.

 A cochlear implant may be helpful for infants as young as 1 month of age who have profound hearing loss in both ears and who cannot hear sounds with a hearing aid.
 Although cochlear implants help many children with either congenital or acquired deafness hear, they are more effective in children who already have developed language.
 Sometimes the inner ear hardens into bone (ossifies) in children who become deaf after having meningitis.
 In such cases, cochlear implants should be used early to maximize effectiveness.
 Children whose acoustic nerves have been destroyed by tumors may be helped by having electrodes implanted in the base of the brain (brain stem) as well.
 Children with cochlear implants may have a slightly greater risk of meningitis than children without cochlear implants or adults with cochlear implants.